 # Waves Node

-A node is a host in the blockchain network.
-The node stores the copy of all the blockchain data, validates transactions and blocks, and synchronizes the data with peer nodes.
-Hundreds of independent nodes ensure the decentralization of the network: no single entity has sole control over the network or the ability to manipulate data.
+A node is a crucial component of the blockchain network.
+It stores a copy of all the blockchain data, validates transactions and blocks, and synchronizes the data with other nodes.
+The decentralized network is maintained by hundreds of independent nodes, ensuring that no single entity has sole control over the network or the ability to manipulate data.

-Waves is a public blockchain: anyone can launch their own node and join the network.
-You can install and run the Waves application on an ordinary computer.
+Waves is a public blockchain that allows anyone to launch their own node and join the network.
+The Waves application can be installed and run on an ordinary computer.
 Installation options are given in the Install Waves Node article.

 - Network layer provides interaction with peer nodes.